mattpodwysocki/Console-Setup/windows/README.md

 I prefer Powerline fonts for the console, in particular Menlo for Powerline, so that I get a decent experience.
 To set this, go to the properties window of the console, go to font and select Menlo for Powerline.

+### Cmder Configuration

+The [Cmder](https://github.com/cmderdev/cmder) is a nice wrapper around [ConEmu](https://conemu.github.io/) and [Clink](https://github.com/mridgers/clink).
+For my customization, I usually get rid of most of the profiles, sticking with the plain cmder profile and that's it.
+Once again for the color scheme, I use Solarized which can be set via Settings => Features => Colors => Schemes.
+I also change the default font from Consolas to "Menlo for Powerline" with a backup to "Source Code Pro for Powerline" via Settings => Main.

 ### Hyper Configuration

 The [Hyper terminal](https://hyper.is/) is a great cross-platform terminal, built on Electron and web technologies.
 Best of all, it is easily extensible.
 The [Awesome Hyper](https://github.com/bnb/awesome-hyper) repository has a lot of customizations that you can do that allow you to work the way you want to.

 For example, I use the following plugins:
 - [`hyper-solarized-dark`](https://www.npmjs.com/package/hyper-solarized-dark) - Solarized Dark Theme
 - [`hyperlinks`](https://www.npmjs.com/package/hyperlinks) - Enable hyperlinks
 - [`hyper-tabs-enhanced`](https://www.npmjs.com/package/hyper-tabs-enhanced) - Better Tabbed experience
 - [`hyper-transparent-dynamic`](https://www.npmjs.com/package/hyper-transparent-dynamic) - Change the opacity

+My hyper configuration can be found at [`.hyper.js`](.hyper.js)

 ## PowerShell Configuration